Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about.html
 ---

 I am interested in Computational and Applied Mathematics and would like to study mathematical theory and develop numerical method based on applications.
 Currently as a fifth year Math PhD Candidate, I am advised by Prof Luskin at University of Minnesota, Twin Cites.
 I am interested in numerical analysis, applied analysis, probability theory and modeling related to Quantum Material Science and Quantum Technology.
+For machine learning, I am interested in machine learning theory can contribute to scientific applications.

 I am working on(preprint has been or will be out soon):